Set 11 | 501 - 550

 (N.) (कर्तव्य का त्याग)

-Example: The officer was punished for dereliction of duty.
+Sentence: The officer was punished for dereliction of duty.

 To laugh at something in a cruel way